supercodingninja/ProgessiveBudget/README.md

 ### As A Client
 I want something that will measure and optimize the performance of my web applications.
 Today many of my users around the world, can access the web from older mobile devices; which means slower connections.
 As our web applications continue to grow both, in size and complexity, so does my customers load times on their; which means that I can potentially lose them to competitors, if I do not address this, quickly.
 I want to ensure that all of users have a good experience, optimizing performance is also an important consideration.

+### As A Developer
+    1. I want to use tools such as Chrome Devtools, and Google Lighthouse; which are my primary tools for measuring web application performance.
+Devtools allows me to monitor network traffic ,and inspect the size of resources downloaded to the browser; such as HTML, CSS, JavaScript and images.
+Lighthouse provides a performance scoring system, based on metrics; such as application bundle size, time to interaction, time to first meaningful paint, and more!

+    2. In order to deliver smaller application bundle sizes to the client, I'll perform several optimizations that involve compressing assets.
+This includes minifying JavaScript and CSS files, as well as compressing images.
+Another technique utilized to improve initial bundle size, will be lazy loading, where we will defer loading certain assets until they're needed by the application.

 ## Usage Information
 ###### [Back to Table of Contents](#Table-of-Contents)

 ## Contribution Guidelines
 ###### [Back to Table of Contents](#Table-of-Contents)
+We're a lot happier when we share!
+Pleasse feel free to contribute to this most meaniful application I have ever done (final requirement for graduation).

 ### Helpful Starter Links
 ###### [Back to Table of Contents](#Table-of-Contents)